Cara Castronuova: Political activism

 In 2020, Castronuova has appeared on Fox & Friends and other news outlets speaking about her political movement "Liberate New York".

 She was recognized by President Donald Trump for her work in political activism on his Twitter account before it was shut down.

-She was one of the organizers of the Justice for J6 rally, a September 18, 2021 rally in Washington, D.C. in demonstration in support of those arrested for the January 6th riot at the US capital.
+She was one of the organizers of the Justice for J6 rally, a September 18, 2021 rally in Washington, D.C., in demonstration in support of those arrested for the January 6 United States Capitol attack.

+She paired with the organization Look Ahead America, its founder Matt Braynard and on behalf of both organizations they filed a formal complaint with the United Nations Human Rights Committee regarding the January 6 prisoners.
+Braynard and Castronuova also worked together to hold rallies in Washington, D.C. and in 17 states between 19 June 2021 and 2 October 2021.
+Castronuova announced her intentions to run in the 2024 Senate election in New York.